 (a) any conditions and restrictions that are prescribed; and

-(b) any conditions or restrictions imposed by the Commissioner of Health under this section.
+(b) any conditions or restrictions imposed by the CEO under this section.

-(2) A licence or permit may be issued or renewed subject to such conditions as the Commissioner of Health thinks fit and specifies in the licence or permit.
+(2) A licence or permit may be issued or renewed subject to such conditions as the CEO thinks fit and specifies in the licence or permit.

-(3) The Commissioner of Health may, at any time, by notice in writing given to the holder of a licence or permit —
+(3) The CEO may, at any time, by notice in writing given to the holder of a licence or permit —

 (a) delete or vary conditions or restrictions of the licence or permit; or